g-leech/argmin-gravitas/_posts/2024-10-29-i-see-the-light.markdown

     	Of course this was a <i>subcultural</i> division, only applying to the deviants; most people were neither - though emo hair did take over the unaligned faction '08-'13.
 It took me a ridiculous amount of time to realise that the neds were also deviants.
 I could have guessed from the slurs alone.
     </li>
     <li class="footnote" id="fn:2">
         I knew it as a DJ Hixxy track, and indeed the <a href="https://www.youtube.com/watch?v=jdbeZEqtRvo">official video</a> still has him as the title artist - despite the description text declaiming him as as an IP thief.
-The song is by the It's actually by the Aldershot massive, the Quosh Records guys.
+The song is by the northern hardcore group Paradise and remixed into greatness by the Aldershot massive, the Quosh Records guys.
 	</li>
 	<li class="footnote" id="fn:3">
 		Like <a href="https://www.rollingstone.com/feature/david-foster-wallace-on-9-11-as-seen-from-the-midwest-242422/">DFW in Indiana</a>.